FrancescAlted/caterva/ROADMAP.rst

 * **Built on top of Blosc2:** besides transparent compression, this allows to store large compressed datasets either in-memory or on-disk.
 In addition, Caterva inherits all the improvements that are being introduced in Blosc2 (see https://github.com/Blosc/c-blosc2/blob/master/ROADMAP.md).

-* **Two-level multidimensional partitions:** like other libraries, Caterva stores the data into multidimensional chunks for efficient slicing.
-But in addition, Caterva introduces a new level of partitioning.
+* **Two-level multidimensional chunking:** like other libraries, Caterva stores the data into multidimensional chunks for efficient slicing.
+But in addition, Caterva introduces a new level of chunking.
 Within each chunk, the data is re-chunked into smaller multidimensional sets called blocks, leading to more fine-grained, and hence, to `even more efficient slicing capabilities <https://github.com/Blosc/cat4py/blob/master/notebooks/slicing-performance.ipynb>`_.

 * **Plainbuffer support:** Caterva also allows to store data in a contiguous buffer.
 In this way, it facilitates the interoperability with other libraries like NumPy.